Coconut Oil and Thyroid Disease:

 Avoid goiteregen foods such as soybeans, soybean oil and soybean products.
 Peanuts are another one to minimize when you have hypothyroidism.
 Raw cabbage and other members of the brassica vegetable family can cause thyroid trouble as well, though once cooked or fermented into sauerkraut and kim chi they are no longer worrisome.

-And most definitely, add virgin coconut oil to your diet to help heal hypothyroidism naturally.
+And most definitely, add virgin coconut oil to your diet.